-This is a guide for leaseholders who are considering exercising the right to manage their building.
-Leasehold Property Rights expert, Leanne Donoghue, explains the qualifying criteria, the right to manage procedure, common problems, costs and more.
+“Here’s my short guide for leaseholders considering exercising the right to manage their building, including the qualifying criteria, the right to manage procedure, common problems, and costs.
+For more information, visit our dedicated Right to Manage page.”

-Leanne is available on 01225 462871.
-Alternatively, you can email her, or complete the Contact Form at the foot of this page.
+Our team is available on 01225 462871.
+Alternatively, you can email them, or complete the Contact Form at the foot of this page.

 As a leaseholder, if you are: